nkoep/nkoep.net/posts/random-forest-regressor.md

 Since all trees are created in the same if randomized way (as we will discuss next), each tree's prediction contributes equally to the final prediction.
-This is in stark contrast to some of the more advanced methods we'll be looking at in future posts, where different members of the ensemble might have more influence on the final result than others.
+This is in stark contrast to some of the more advanced methods we'll be looking at in future posts, where different members of the ensemble might have a stronger influence on the final prediction than others.

+[^not-basis]: We emphasize that we *don't* mean a basis in the linear algebraic sense here.

 ## Seeing the Random Forest for the Decision Trees[^sorry]